robweber/trash-panda/README.md

 To work properly the documentation file should have the same ID as the host and end in `.md`.
 For a host named __My Web Server__ the file would be the slugified version of the host __my-web-server.md__.
 This is the same as the host id returned by the [API](#api) or found in the browser path when viewing the host status.

+### Service Hyperlinks

+Within a host's documentation file you can use markdown headers to automatically link service status information with it's corresponding documentation.
+For example, if a Service exists with the name __Web Service__, creating a documentation header `## Web Service` will automatically generate a bookmark link on the Host Status page to quick link directly to that spot in the documentation.
+The example documentation file in the `docs/` directory illustrates this.

 ### Direct Documentation Links

 An endpoint `/dashboard/docs/<filename>` exists to load and render any Markdown file from the docs directory.
 These can be linked together to create a rudimentary wiki page or other type of custom documentation for display via Markdown parsing.
 Coupled with [custom nav links](#website-options) this can be linked on any page.
 The link for a file `information.md` within the docs directory would be `/dashboard/docs/information`.
 As with host documentation filenames are assumed to be in a slugified format.